saulmaldonado/dotenv-types-generator/CONTRIBUTING.md

 > ## ⚠ Refrain from spamming PRs
 >
 > Hacktoberfest PRs are encouraged.
-Any PRs that are automated, disruptive, hindering or clearly an attempt for a +1 will be marked as "spam" and "invalid" [https://hacktoberfest.digitalocean.com/details](https://hacktoberfest.digitalocean.com/details)
+Any PRs that are automated, disruptive, hindering or clearly a cheap attempt for a +1 PR will be marked as "spam" and "invalid" [https://hacktoberfest.digitalocean.com/details](https://hacktoberfest.digitalocean.com/details)

 Contributions are always welcome, no matter how large or small!
+Documentation additions/changes, code refactors PRs and can be submitted without opening an issue.

 # First Time Open Source Contributors